Ashton Farm

 Hydrograph response

 The hydrograph has an annual sinusoidal appearance, with some response to intense winter rainfall events.
 Its response is rapid for a chalk well, presumably because of its shallow depth.
-It appears to have an unconstrained response, although levels tend to peak close to 71 m AOD, and have only been lower than 64 metres on rare occasions.
+It appears to have an unconstrained response, although levels tend to peak close to 71 m AOD, and have only been lower than 64 m on rare occasions.

 References

+Finch, J, Marsh, T, and McKenzie, A A. 2007.
 A preliminary risk assessment of the potential for groundwater flooding during the winter of 2007/8 — an update.
+(Wallingford, UK: NERC/Centre for Ecology and Hydrology-British Geological Survey.)

 Topographic map with hillshade of the area around Ashton Farm.
 BGS © UKRI.